The-Sundance-Kid/3D-isnt-Dead/Guide.md

 ## Preliminaries:

-* Since I do not want any trouble, elements of the tutorial will be blacked out so I do not face any legal trouble.
+* Since I do not want any trouble, elements of the tutorial will be blacked out so I do not face any possible legal trouble.
 * This is for archival or personal use only.
 Any trouble with the law is not my fault and your decisions are of yours alone.
 * The red arrows on the screenshots are not part of the software, but added on top for extra direction.
 * Proceed at your own risk.